U.S. FDA gives priority review to Roche's Tecentriq lung cancer drug

-ZURICH, Aug 3 (Reuters) - The United States Food and Drugs Administration (FDA) has granted a priority review for Roche's (ROG.S) Tecentriq treatment for people suffering with early, non-small-cell lung cancer, the Swiss company said on Tuesday.
+ZURICH (Reuters) - The United States Food and Drugs Administration (FDA) has granted a priority review for Roche’s Tecentriq treatment for people suffering with early, non-small-cell lung cancer, the Swiss company said on Tuesday.

 The FDA is due to decide on approval by Dec.
 1 for the use of Tecentriq as an adjuvnt treatment, where a substance is used to increase the efficacy or potency of certain drugs, Roche said.